rakvat/transform-social.org/content/en/texts/tools.md

 resource distribution and usage to best fit the needs within given constraints.
 The people within this subsystem could then decide which of these suggestions they want to follow or just discard all of the suggestions.
-In contrast to the central planning applications of optimization proposed by Cockshott (1993) et al. and others, I'm suggesting to use of optimization as an optional tool for multi-level decentralized planning, creating non-coercive suggestions as a decision support tool.
+In contrast to the central planning applications of optimization proposed by Cockshott (1993) et al. and others, I'm suggesting the use of optimization as an optional tool for multi-level decentralized planning, creating non-coercive suggestions as a decision support tool.

 The third category of tools supporting free and solidary societies is simulations and other tools